 The aggregate demand curve shows the quantity demanded at each price.
 It's used to show how a country's demand changes in response to all prices.
 It's similar to the demand curve used in microeconomics.
 That shows how the quantity of one good or service changes in response to price.
-The relationship between price and demand is illustrated in the aggregate demand curve above.
+The relationship between price and demand is illustrated in the aggregate demand curve below.

 Five Components of Aggregate Demand